MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-settings-in-teams.md

 3. Wait an hour or so for the changes to propagate across all Office 365 services.
 Then schedule a Teams meeting to see what the meeting invitation looks like.

 ## Set how you want to handle real-time media traffic for Teams meetings (coming soon)
-If you're using QoS to prioritize network traffic, you can enable QoS markers and you can set port ranges for each type of media traffic.
+If you're using Quality of Service (QoS) to prioritize network traffic, you can enable QoS markers and you can set port ranges for each type of media traffic.

  ![teams-logo-30x30.png](media/teams-logo-30x30.png) Using the Microsoft Teams & Skype for Business admin center